FRRouting/frr/doc/user/ospfd.rst

 .. index:: no ip ospf message-digest-key
 .. clicmd:: no ip ospf message-digest-key

-.. _ip-ospf-message-digest-key:

    Set OSPF authentication key to a cryptographic password.
 The cryptographic algorithm is MD5.

    KEYID identifies secret key used to create the message digest.
 This ID is part of the protocol and must be consistent across routers on a link.

    KEY is the actual message digest key, of up to 16 chars (larger strings will be truncated), and is associated with the given KEYID.

 .. index:: ip ospf cost (1-65535)
 .. clicmd:: ip ospf cost (1-65535)